- GW Home

 You must be a US citizen, permanent resident, or refugee to apply for need-based financial aid.

-If you submitted your application online, you may check your status by logging into your online account.
+You may check your status anytime by logging into your online account.

 You may review your application materials only after you have been admitted and have enrolled as a student at GW.
 At that time, you may review all of your application materials, except--possibly--for your letters of recommendation.
 You may review your letters only if you have not waived your right to view them.
 A waiver statement is included on the recommendation forms in the application packet.
 Your right to review your letters will be considered waived if you do not provide a written request to preserve your right.
 All letters of recommendation for admitted students are destroyed when you begin your program.